Hyftar/Hyftar-Clan-Events-plugin/README.md

-# Example
+# Hyftar's clan events
-An example greeter plugin
+A RuneLite plugin to send game events to the Hyftar's Clan Event web server